weijieyong/quik/ReadMe.md

  - [_Planned_] Reduced-order or transformed constraints, where you perhaps care about the tool point, but not rotation, or other combinations thereof.
  - [_Planned_] Feasibility checks.
 This code base does not check the computed solutions against joint limits, or check whether the target pose can be reached within the robot's speed and acceleration limits.

+## Why use generalized inverse kinematics

+If you can and have derived the analytic (closed-form) solution to the inverse kinematics for your robot, by all means use it!
+It will be faster (likely) and more reliable than a generalized solver, which can fail.
+Generalized inverse kinematics can be used instead, when:
+ - You aren't able to derive a closed-form solution, or don't want to.
+ - Your robot is kinematically calibrated, so the DH table is perturbed and a closed-form solution doesn't exist.
+ - Your robot is too complex to derive a closed form solution, or lacks a spherical wrist allowing for decoupling of the rotational and translational kinematics.
+ - You want to perform more complex null-space optimization (planned for future implementation in this repository).
+It is worth noting though, that with this implementation of inverse kinematics, if your initial guess is good (e.g. if you use the previous state of the robot), then the algorithm will converge in 5-6 microseconds and with effectively zero error rate.
+A typical analytical solution will be closer to 1 microsecond.
+This difference may not be significant enough to make it worthwhile taking the time to derive the full analytical solution.

 ## How it works

 The QuIK repository is based on the QuIK algorith, the full details of which can be found in the paper [docs/SLloydEtAl2022_QuIK_preprint.pdf](docs/SLloydEtAl2022_QuIK_preprint.pdf).
 QuIK stands for the *Quick Inverse Kinematics* algorithm, which is a new algorithm for generalized inverse kinematics of serial kinematic chains that has been shown to be 1-2 orders of magnitude faster, and more robust (fails less) than other off-the-shelf algorithms.